Updated: Public health management of cases and contacts associated with COVID-19

 Does the case require care?
 Is someone available to provide the care?

-Some circumstances may require a household member to provide direct care to the case; for example, when the case is a child, an elderly relative who requires support, or a case who is very ill.
+Some circumstances may require a household member to provide care to the case; for example, when the case is a child, an elderly relative who requires support, or a case who is very ill.
 When this occurs, the following should be considered:

 - The caregiver should be willing and able to provide the necessary care and monitoring for the case.